ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 <a id="adaptability"></a>
 ### Adapting Pipelines for Evolving Needs 💫

-In the ever-changing world of software development, requirements can shift unexpectedly.
-One of the most powerful aspects of pipelines is their **adaptability**.
-Adding, removing, or reordering steps becomes effortless, enabling you to respond to new requirements without rewriting large chunks of code.
+In software development, requirements can shift in an instant.
+Pipelines make adapting to these changes a breeze—whether you’re adding a new feature, reordering processes, or refining logic.
 Let’s explore how pipelines embrace change with a few practical scenarios.

 #### Adding Tax Calculation 🏛️
-Suppose we need to add sales tax and VAT to the checkout process.
-Pipelines make this simple—just define the new steps and insert them at the right place.
+Suppose we need to include sales tax and VAT in the checkout process.
+Pipelines make this simple—just define the new steps and insert them at the right place:
 ```typescript
 const applyTax =
   (taxRate: number) =>